Donald Landry

-Donald W. Landry, M.D., Ph.D., the Hamilton Southworth Professor of Medicine, is Chair of the Department of Medicine at Columbia University and Physician-in-Chief at NewYork-Presbyterian Hospital/Columbia University Irving Medical Center since 2008.
+Donald W. Landry is an American scientist who is the Hamilton Southworth Professor of Medicine, Chair of the Department of Medicine at Columbia University and Physician-in-Chief at NewYork-Presbyterian Hospital / Columbia University Irving Medical Center since 2008.
 He is also past founding director of the Division of Experimental Therapeutics, and past director of the Division of Nephrology.
+On August 25, 2025, he was announced as interim president of the University of Florida.

+Personal life

+Raised in Jersey City, New Jersey, Landry graduated in 1972 from St. Peter's Preparatory School and was later inducted in the school's alumni hall of fame.

-Landry completed his Ph.D. in Organic Chemistry with Nobel laureate R.B.
+He graduated from Lafayette College in 1975.
+Landry completed his Ph.D. in organic chemistry with R.B.
 Woodward at Harvard University in 1979 and then obtained the M.D. degree from Columbia University in 1983.
-After completing his Residency in Internal Medicine at the Massachusetts General Hospital/Harvard Medical School, he returned to Columbia for training as an NIH Physician-Scientist, 1985–90, and has remained as a member of the Columbia faculty.
+After completing his residency in internal medicine at the Massachusetts General Hospital / Harvard Medical School, he returned to Columbia for training as an NIH Physician-Scientist, 1985–90, and has remained as a member of the Columbia faculty.

-Personal life

-His wife, Maureen, graduated from Harvard University summa cum laude and is a Ph.D. clinical psychologist and psychoanalyst in the Department of Psychiatry, Columbia University.
-His elder son majored in Classics and Russian Studies at Yale, received the MD degree from Columbia University Vagelos College of Physicians and Surgeons and is in Residency in Psychiatry at New York-Presbyterian/Columbia; his younger son concentrated in Physics and Math at Harvard; completed a PhD in theoretical physics at Columbia and is a postdoctoral fellow in theoretical physics at Massachusetts Institute of Technology.
-He resides in Manhattan where he is a member of the Central Park Track Club.
+His wife, Maureen, is a clinical psychologist and psychoanalyst.
+They have two sons, Christopher and Michael.
+He is the oldest of 4, having 3 younger brothers, Robert, Thomas and John.

 Work and achievements

 Landry directed the Doris Duke Clinical Research Fellowship Program's Columbia site and co-directed the Advanced Pathophysiology course for 4th-year medical students at the Columbia College of Physicians and Surgeons, both for over a decade.
 Landry was a member of the President's Council on Bioethics and is co-chair of the Witherspoon Council for Ethics and the Integrity of Science.
 He is a founder of Tonix Pharmaceuticals (NASDAQ: TNXP), a member of the Board of Directors of Sensient Technologies, and chair of the scientific advisory board of Applied Therapeutics, Inc., which was founded based on his patents and now trades on NASDAQ.
 He is co-founder of Tegrigen Therapeutics, a biotech start-up focused on integrin targets.

 Landry was elected to membership of the American Society for Clinical Investigation and the Association of American Physicians.
 He is listed in Who's Who in the World and in 2015 was inducted at the Smithsonian as an elected Fellow of the National Academy of Inventors.
 Landry received the Presidential Citizens Medal, the nation's second-highest civilian honor, from President George W. Bush at the Oval Office in 2008 "for diverse and pioneering research and his efforts to improve the well-being of his fellow man."

+He is president of the American Academy of Sciences and Letters.